rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://www.effectivealtruism.org/articles/prospecting-for-gold-owen-cotton-barratt/">Heavy-tailed distributions</a> (also called fat tailed distributions) - Probability distributions, where one tail decreases towards zero more slowly than if it was a normal bell shaped distribution.
 E.g., the probability distribution of impact across global health interventions is heavy-tailed because the most effective interventions are many times more effective than the average, so most of the overall impact comes from these extremely effective interventions.

-<a target="_blank" href="https://www.merriam-webster.com/dictionary/hedonic">Hedonic</a> - relating to or characterised by pleasure.
+<a target="_blank" href="https://www.merriam-webster.com/dictionary/hedonic">Hedonic</a> - relating to or characterised by pleasure (in the broad sense of all pleasant feelings).

 <a target="_blank" href="https://en.wikipedia.org/wiki/Hedonic_treadmill">Hedonic treadmill</a> - The tendency of the human mind to adapt back to a stable set point of happiness in spite of positive or negative experiences/changes in life.